balsan/PrivacyPolicies/Alco Timer/PRIVACY_POLICY.md

-## PowerButton Torch - Flashlight: Privacy Policy
+## Alco Timer: Privacy Policy

-This privacy policy governs your use of the software application PowerButton Torch - Flashlight (“Application”) for mobile devices that was created by Aleksandr Balaev.
-The Application manage your flashlight using the phone's power button.
+This privacy policy governs your use of the software application Alco Timer (“Application”) for mobile devices that was created by Aleksandr Balaev.
+The Application calculate of the flow rate of alcohol, distillate (rectified) during moonshine brewing.

 ### Application content

 #### Permissions

-The Application requests permission to access the phone's camera only in order to turn on the device's flash.
-No pictures are taken, saved, or sent anywhere.
+The Application not requests any permissions.

 #### Advertising
 The Application does not contain ads